Bronswell Patrick: Coaching career

-In 2008, Patrick joined the staff of the AZL Padres as the team's pitching coach.
+In 2008, Patrick joined the staff of the Arizona League Padres as the team's pitching coach.
 He also worked in the same capacity for the Single-A Fort Wayne TinCaps of the Midwest League in the 2010 season.

 Before the 2013 season, he was named pitching coach of the Tucson Padres.

 In 2015, he was hired as the pitching coach of the El Paso Chihuahuas.
 In 2016, he was named the pitching coach for the Pacific Coast League in the Triple-A All-Star Game.

 Patrick has coached for the Naranjeros de Hermosillo of the Mexican Pacific League, and was promoted to manager of the club for the 2018–19 season.
 In 2020, he became the Águilas de Mexicali manager.

 In February 2022, Patrick joined Diablos Rojos del México of the Mexican League as pitching coach.
 However, he left the team prior to the start of the season, for what the club cited was for personal reasons.
 Patrick later joined the Acereros de Monclova of the Mexican League on May 2, 2022, as their new pitching coach.

-He joined the Athletics organization in 2023, first as the pitching coach for the AZL A's of the Arizona Complex League.
+Patrick joined the Athletics organization in 2023, first as the pitching coach for the ACL Athletics of the Arizona Complex League.
 In 2024, he became the pitching coach of the Triple-A Las Vegas Aces.
 The following year, he was name a roving pitching development coach.